-Figure 4: The Moon Shadow from the 59-string detector setup, using a likelihood analysis approach.
-The position is given relative to the Moon position, and the color represents the number of total shadowed events for each point, assuming the Moon is at that point.
-From [3].
-5 Conclusions In each of two years of data during the construction of the IceCube detector, a shadowing effect was observed in cosmic rays from the direction of the Moon.
-In the 40-string setup, this deficit was observed with 7.6 σ using a binned analysis.
-In the 59-string setup, this deficit was observed with 12.7 σ using a likelihood analysis.
-This confirms the pointing resolution of IceCube to within order 1°.
+- 2 In each of two years of data during the construction of the IceCube detector, a shadowing effect - 3 was observed in cosmic rays from the direction of the Moon.
+In the 40-string setup, this deficit - 4 was observed with $7.6\sigma$ using a binned analysis.
+In the 59-string setup, this deficit was observed - ${5}$ with $12.7\sigma$ using a likelihood analysis.
+The results confirms the pointing resolution of IceCube - 6 to within order 1°.
 Further studies of this shadowing effect are forthcoming.
-6 Acknowledgments 7 We gratefully acknowledge support from the National Science Foundation, and LG acknowledges 8 that this research was made with Government support under and awarded by DoD, Air Force 9 Office of Scientific Research, National Defense Science and Engineering Graduate (NDSEG) 10 Fellowship, 32 CFR 168a.